Pratitb/lifeChangingGym/README.md

 Gym Landing Page made using HTML5, CSS3, Flexbox and JavaScript

 Fitness centers usually have limited content to show their visitor.
+A landing would do just fine for them.

 So I have created a page with a banner section that immediately attracts the visitor.